 Ok this is a long one!
 If you’re looking for a Chateau La Durantie wedding photographer keep scrolling and scrolling and scrolling because I found it exceptionally hard to narrow down my image selections for this blog post.
 You’ll forgive me when you see the beautifulness that was Sophie and Oli’s wedding in the Dordogne, France.
+This is one heck of a destination wedding.

 I was actually enchanted by the fields of sunflowers (to the point of squealing…) and we experienced the most terrifying thunder storm right above our little gite.
 In fact it knocked the power out at the Chateau and when Pete and I arrived to start taking pictures they’d only just managed to reinstate it!
 You’ve got to have a wedding story though, haven’t you?